-Note 4.
-The residential mortgage loan refers to the borrower providing the resident purchased (owned) by the borrower of his/her spouse or minors as collateral to financial institutions in exchange for funds in order to purchase or construct or furnish houses.
+- Note 4.
+The residential mortgage loan refers to the borrower providing the resident purchased (owned) by the borrower of his/her spouse or minors as collateral to financial institutions in exchange for funds in order to purchase or construct or furnish houses. - Note 5.

-Note 5.
 Small credit loans refer to small credit loans other than credit cards and cash cards.
-Also, it is subject to the Jin-Guan-Yin-(IV)-Zi Official Letter No. 09440010950 dated December 19, 2005.

-Note 6.
-The "Other" consumer finance refers to the secured or unsecured consumer finance loans other than the "residential mortgage loans", "cash cards", and "small credit loans", excluding credit cards.
+Also, it is subject to the FSC, Banking (IV) Tzi Official Letter No. 09440010950 dated December 19, 2005. - Note 6.
+The "Other" consumer finance refers to the secured or unsecured consumer finance loans other than the "residential mortgage loans," "cash cards," and "small credit loans," excluding credit cards. - Note 7.

-Notes to the consolidated financial statements of King's Town Bank Co., Ltd., and its subsidiaries (continued)

-(Reviewed, not audited in accordance with the generally accepted audit standards)

-Note 7.
 The accounts receivable business without recourse is reported as non-performing loans within three months upon confirming that the accounts receivable factoring banks or insurance companies decline to compensate in accordance with the FSC.
 Banking (V).
 Tzi No. 094000494 Official Letter dated July 19, 2005.